coder137/coder137.github.io/_pages/about.md

 - ***Embedded Software Developer at SpruceCube*** (April, 2018 - Current)

-  SpruceCube is a startup that is working on a sustainable home automation solution for skyrises.
+  SpruceCube is a startup that is working on a sustainable home automation solution for buildings/skyscrapers.
 It aims to leverage Internet of Things as a medium to connect home devices which can then be controlled via your smartphone
   - Creating a home automation system using the ESP8266 and Raspberry Pi
   - Creating a basic Android application to communicate and control the slave devices
 - ***Embedded Software Intern at Earth Energy EV*** (December, 2017 - March, 2018)